Qowaiv/qowaiv-domainmodel/README.md

 ## Always Valid
 Aggregate roots should always be valid according to the boundaries of their domain.
-There are multiple ways to achieve this, but within Qowaiv Domain Model this is guaranteed via implicitly triggered validators.
+There are multiple ways to achieve this, but within Qowaiv Domain Model this is guaranteed via an implicitly triggered validator.
 When a public method is called that would lead to a new aggregate state, the events describing the change are only added to the event buffer associated with the aggregate root if the new state is valid according to the